Berlin (Lou Reed album): Lost track

-Originally planned and recorded as a 64 minute double album the tracks were remixed into shorter versions after RCA got cold feet about an expensive double package with no obvious hits, none of the original longer versions of the tracks have been subsequently released, with one unusual exception.
-On the initial 8-track tape and cassette tape release of Berlin, there was an untitled one-minute instrumental piano solo performed by Allan Macmillan, pianist on the title track.
+The album was recorded as a 64 minute double LP, but the tracks were edited into shorter versions after RCA got cold feet about an expensive double package with no obvious hits.
+None of the original long versions have been subsequently released, with one exception.
+The initial 8-track tape and cassette tape release of Berlin, there was an untitled one-minute instrumental piano solo performed by Allan Macmillan.
 It played between the songs "Berlin" and "Lady Day".
 It has otherwise never been featured on any vinyl or CD editions, or any subsequent reissue.
 There has never been any official explanation for this, although it may have been placed there in order to fill time and allow for uninterrupted song sequencing between the four programs on the 8-track version.
 In 2006, when Reed performed the entire album at St. Ann's Warehouse in New York, this solo was reinstated, performed before "Caroline Says II", arguably suggesting this is where the piece may have been originally intended to appear in the track sequence.